germanlahitte/portfolio/README.md

-### Test cases, Traceability and Reports in TestLink
+### Test cases Traceability and Reports in TestLink

 - [The training webshop](http://automationpractice.com/) was used to create demo test cases
   * Test case for checking the checkout process (in English).
 Check [the Google Sheets document here](https://docs.google.com/spreadsheets/d/1NpgiyQr2mx2YKddbXOFi7YygWE_jUve3spzscLkpTuY/edit?usp=sharing)